Brian Tracy books and courses are great.

-Thoughts objectify themselves.
-Your thoughts, vividly imagined and repeated, charged with emotion, become your reality.
+Your thoughts vividly imagined and repeated, charged with emotion, become your reality.

 Start seeing everything you do and everything happening to you as adding up one more block for you to becoming the great man you are destined to be.

-Changing your habit is not easy but it’s key, the secret is to keep repeating what you want to become an habit.
+Changing your habit is not easy but it’s key, the secret is to keep repeating what you want to become a habit.